as-grm/on_class/README.md

 ## Voyage Plan

-In navigation business, Voyage Plan deals primarily with three tasks:
+In the navigation business, Voyage Plan deals primarily with three tasks:

 1. How do we design the **Mercator Chart**?
 2. How do we compute the **Rumb Line** (RL) or **Loxodrome** problem?